Back to Home

 Streaming

-Spotify is a global streaming platform for music, podcasts, and audiobooks that personalizes content, recommendations, and advertising for listeners worldwide.
+Spotify is a global streaming platform for music, podcasts and audiobooks offering personalized recommendations, playlists and ad-supported or subscription access.

 Quick Summary